freedomofpress/securedrop/docs/development/apt_repo.rst

     AppArmor profiles.

 securedrop-ossec-agent
-    Installs the SecureDrop-specific configuration for the App Server.
+    Installs the SecureDrop-specific OSSEC configuration for the App Server.

 securedrop-ossec-server
-    Installs the SecureDrop-specific configuration for the Mon Server.
+    Installs the SecureDrop-specific OSSEC configuration for the Mon Server.

 `securedrop-grsec <https://github.com/freedomofpress/grsec>`_
     SecureDrop grsec kernel (metapackage depending on the latest version).